A Proof of Ramanujan's Classic $\pi$ Formula: Abstract

 \section{Abstract}

 In 1914, Ramanujan presented a collection of 17 elegant and rapidly converging formulae for $\pi$.
-Among these, one of the most celebrated is the following series: In this paper, we give a proof of this classic formula using hypergeometric series and a special type of lattice sum due to Zucker and Robertson.
-In turn, we will also use some results by Dirichlet in Algebraic Number Theory.
+Among these, one of the most celebrated is the following series: In this paper, we give a full proof of this classic formula using hypergeometric series and a special type of lattice sum due to Zucker and Robertson.
+We will also use some results by Dirichlet and Edwards in algebraic number theory.